00Darxk/dotfiles/README.md

 Instructions in the waybar [wiki](https://github.com/Alexays/Waybar/wiki/Module:-Custom:-Simple#github-notifications).
 Place the ```notifications.token``` inside the ```.secrets``` folder.

+## Wlogout

+This configuration is *almost* entirely taken from [klpod0s](https://github.com/klpod221/klpod0s), an aestethic, dynamic and minimal configuration for hyprland; just changed the color theme and tweaked a bit.

 ## Themes

 I tried to base it off this [color scheme](https://color.adobe.com/it/olor-Theme-color-theme-18068611/), but I'm not really good with that, if someone who knows colors could help I'd be very thankful :).